Mixed spin-boson coupling for qubit readout with suppressed residual shot-noise dephasing: Introduction

 The dispersive frequency shift also limits qubit performance.
 The qubit reciprocally picks up a frequency shift proportional to the number of photons in the resonator, also known as the ac-Stark shift~\cite{schuster2005ac}.
-This means that the residual average photon number $\bar{n}_{th}$ in the resonator will induce random shifts in the qubit frequency, leading to qubit dephasing rates that are linearly proportional to $\bar{n}_{th}$~\cite{gambetta2006qubit, clerk2007using, rigetti2012superconducting, wang2019cavity}.
+This means that the residual average photon number $\bar{n}_{\mathrm{th}}$ in the resonator will induce random shifts in the qubit frequency, leading to qubit dephasing rates that are linearly proportional to $\bar{n}_{\mathrm{th}}$~\cite{gambetta2006qubit, clerk2007using, rigetti2012superconducting, 2019_Wang_PRAppl_11}.
 This dephasing channel is referred to as photon shot noise.
-For superconducting qubits, including transmon qubits and fluxonium qubits, which have intrinsic protection against charge dispersion and are linearly-protected to flux noise at sweetspots, photon shot noise is a limiting factor in coherence times~\cite{2019_Wang_PRAppl_11,somoroff2023millisecond}.
+For superconducting qubits, including transmon qubits and fluxonium qubits, which have intrinsic protection against charge dispersion and are linearly protected to flux noise at sweet spots, photon shot noise is a limiting factor in coherence times~\cite{2019_Wang_PRAppl_11,somoroff2023millisecond}.
 For example, to demonstrate large coherence times for fluxonium qubits, the dispersive shift $\chi$ is often designed to be much smaller than the readout resonator linewidth in order to protect the qubit from photon shot noise~\cite{2019_Nguyen_PRX_9}.
 This has the effect of requiring longer readout times to achieve desired measurement fidelities.
-Previous works with superconducting qubits have also studied how adding extra nonlinear elements can circumvent some of the downsides of conventional dispersive readout such as reducing measurement-induced state-transition or Purcell decay~\cite{chapple2025balanced, wang202499, sunada2024photon, dassonneville2020fast, govia2017enhanced}.
-However, these methods still rely on an effective dispersive Hamiltonian term that is intrinsically sensitive to photon shot-noise.
+Previous works with superconducting qubits have also studied how adding extra nonlinear elements can circumvent some of the downsides of conventional dispersive readout, such as reducing measurement-induced state-transition or Purcell decay~\cite{chapple2025balanced, wang202499, sunada2024photon, dassonneville2020fast, govia2017enhanced}.
+However, these methods still rely on an effective dispersive Hamiltonian term that is intrinsically sensitive to photon shot noise.
+A complementary strategy is to suppress photon-shot-noise dephasing by reducing the dispersive shift itself.
+Zhang \textit{et al.}~\cite{zhang2017suppression} demonstrated an approach using a tunable-coupling qubit, in which two hybridized qubit modes contribute oppositely to the cavity pull, enabling cancellation of the dispersive shift and suppression of photon-shot-noise dephasing.
+However, because the same cancellation eliminates conventional dispersive readout contrast, the readout required mapping the qubit state to an auxiliary excited state.